Aliases for RORA Gene

 GeneCards Summary for RORA Gene

-RORA (RAR-Related Orphan Receptor A) is a Protein Coding gene.
-Diseases associated with RORA include hypoalphalipoproteinemia.
-Among its related pathways are GPCR Pathway and Signaling by GPCR.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and steroid hormone receptor activity.
-An important paralog of this gene is NR1I2.
+RORA (RAR Related Orphan Receptor A) is a Protein Coding gene.
+Diseases associated with RORA include Post-Traumatic Stress Disorder and Hypoalphalipoproteinemia.
+Among its related pathways are Gene Expression and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
+An important paralog of this gene is NR1D2.

 UniProtKB/Swiss-Prot for RORA Gene